 • advisory - you'll provide a fuller service, advising on appropriate securities to deal in, but will only act on the orders of your client

-• discretionary - you'll have complete authority to buy and sell shares on your clients' behalf.
+• discretionary - you'll have complete authority to buy and sell shares on your client's behalf.
 You will determine what their investment aims are so that you can make the right decisions for them.

-Stockbrokers are expected to manage existing clients and develop new business.
+You'll be expected to manage existing clients and develop new business.

-Stockbroking is a regulated financial service activity and you must be authorised by the Financial Conduct Authority to advise on and deal in securities (e.g. stocks and shares).
+Stockbroking is a regulated financial service activity, and you must be authorised by the Financial Conduct Authority to advise on and deal in securities (e.g. stocks and shares).

 Responsibilities